Donald Trump set for trade talks with Europe as he arrives in Scotland

 Trump signals positive meeting with Powell on US interest rates

-Before departing from the White House, the US president told reporters that he will discuss the trade deal between Washington and London with Starmer and “maybe even improve it”.
+Before departing from the White House, the US president told reporters that he would discuss the trade deal between Washington and London with Starmer and “maybe even improve it”.

 Von der Leyen said earlier on Friday that she had a “good” call with Trump.